greenelab/BioBombe/README.md

 We evaluate each algorithm and dimension using a variety of metrics.
 Our goal is to construct reproducible gene expression signatures with unsupervised learning.

+Links to access data and archived results can be found here: https://greenelab.github.io/BioBombe/

 ## Citation

 > Sequential compression across latent space dimensions enhances gene expression signatures